mind111/MinSoftwareRenderer/README.md

   [Quixel/smokagcp](https://quixel.com/assets/smokagcp)
   [learnOpenGL](https://learnopengl.com/PBR/Lighting)

-### TODO
-* Revisit my PBR shader implementation as it probably has manay issues!
-* SIMD and multi-threading for performance improvements.

 ## Overview
   * A software renderer wrote from scratch in C++, right now lack of parallelism.
   * This personal project is inspired by following two amazing works [ssloy/tinyrenderer](https://github.com/ssloy/tinyrenderer/wiki) and [Angelo1211/softwareRenderer](https://github.com/Angelo1211/SoftwareRenderer).
 It serves the purpose for me to get into nitty-gritty details of computer graphics out of my strong interest in the discipline.
-******
-### timeline
-  * I started writing this project outside of work during my summer internship as a game programmer in July 2019 for fun, and I have been working on it on and off after I returned to school to finish my master's degree in computer science.
-******
-### implementation

   Following is a list of features that I studied and implemented.
   * Triangle rasterization
   * Structured to immitate modern graphics pipeline